UofM-COMP4350-4/UTTT/README.md

 npm install mysql
 ```
 Run Tools:
  1. update-repo
  2. initialize
  3. build-web-app
- 4. run-server (in sudo and with & to run it in the background)
+ 4. run-server
+    * To run the server from a remote commandline out of the commandline, in a method that won't die on SSH disconnect, use "nohup" and "&".
+For example: `sudo nohup NBGI/tools/run-server.sh &`

 ##Database
 ###Database Access: